Oct 2021 – 15 min read

 There are many things to think about when it comes to buying your first home, including what tax relief might be available to you.

-For example, the first-time homebuyer’s tax credit – also known as the HBTC or the Home Buyer’s Amount – is available from the Government of CanadaOpens a new website in a new window.
+For example, the first-time homebuyer’s tax credit – also known as the HBTC or the Home Buyer’s Amount – is available from the Government of Canada.
 Introduced in 2009, this is available to all eligible taxpayers.
-This shouldn’t be confused with the First-Time Homebuyer IncentiveOpens in a new window, which is a separate program available from the federal government.

 Provided you meet the eligibility requirements, you could receive a non-refundable tax credit that can provide a little help financially as you become a homeowner.